Wind-WindKids/winding/winding.md

 Winding Markdown was designed specifically to describe **sequences of scenes**, **agents**, **messages** and **interactions**.
 We call it interchangebly **Winding Markdown** and `winding.md`.
 It makes it easier to **illuminate**, to search for a scene that would fit the story, to deal with retroactivity when writing a story, and to create **stable points** and consistent sequences of scenes.

-And we call the process of writing in it **winding** and a resulting document a **winding**.
+We call the process of writing in it **winding** and a resulting document a **winding**.
 It combines storytelling and typesetting.
 It allows both to write a story, page by page, and leave precise layout messages for the scenes, text, image, and transparent regions.
 It strikes a balance between plain-text readability and structured design.
-It's kind of like if USD, CSS, Smalltalk, Markdown and Python got together on a windy day, and reminiscing GML had taught a trick or two to a new AI kid on the block.

 We call a process of searching for a stable point in a winding **illuminating**.
 It combines typesetting, illustration, and storytelling.

-And that, is kind of like if Feynman, as if he was there all along, explained **state spaces**, **interactions**, **retroactivity** and **stable points** to the kid really clearly, that when illuminating, messages are like light going over all paths and bouncing off the spatial boundaries, and attenuating.
-And then they went to fly their dragons, and when they were back, the kid was like, "I get it now!
-It's like when I fly a dragon, I need to think of all the paths other dragons can take, and how they interact with the wind and the terrain, the clouds and the sun.
-And dance with them.
-It's like a dance of information!"
-And Feynman smiled, knowing that the kid had totally grasped it.

-## Spatial Model: Agents and Spaces
+### Spatial Model: Agents and Spaces

 Note a **shift** from namespace thinking to **message passing**, and it changes how we mentally model `.winding.md`.